Successkennedy/SuccessKennedy/README.md

 ## Hi there 👋
-I'm Success T. Kennedy, Passionate about securing the digital digital.
+I'm Success T. Kennedy, Passionate about securing the digital world.
 Excited to apply theoretical concepts to real world security challenges.
 Let's connect and build innovative solutions together.